Generalized Data Thinning Using Sufficient Statistics: Introduction

 We are not the first to generalize sample splitting.
 Inspired by \cite{tian2018selective}'s use of randomized responses, \cite{rasines2021splitting} introduce the ``$(U,V)$-decomposition", which injects independent noise $W$ to create two independent random variables $U=u(X,W)$ and $V=v(X,W)$ that together are jointly sufficient for the unknown parameters.
 However, they do not describe how to perform a $(U,V)$-decomposition other than in the special case of a Gaussian random vector with known covariance.
 Our generalized thinning framework achieves the goal set out in their paper, providing a concrete recipe for finding such decompositions in a broad set of examples.
 The ``data fission" proposal of \cite{leiner2022data} seeks random variables $f(X)$ and $g(X)$ for which the distributions of $f(X)$ and $g(X) \mid f(X)$ are known and for which $X=h(f(X),g(X))$.
 When these two random variables are independent (the ``P1'' property), their proposal aligns with generalized thinning.
 However, they do not provide a general strategy for performing P1-fission, and the only two examples they provide are the Gaussian vector with known covariance and the Poisson.

 The rest of our paper is organized as follows.
 In Section~\ref{sec:method}, we define generalized data thinning, present our main theorem, and provide a simple recipe for thinning that is followed throughout the paper.
-In Section~\ref{sec:natural-exp-fam}, we consider the case of thinning natural exponential families; this section also revisits the convolution-closed data thinning proposal of \cite{neufeld2023data}, and clarifies the class of distributions that can be thinned using that approach.
+Sections~\ref{sec:natural-exp-fam}--\ref{sec:outside-exp-fam} demonstrate the utility of our approach in a series of examples organized by the results of \cite{darmois, koopman}, and \cite{pitman_1936}: In particular, in Section~\ref{sec:natural-exp-fam}, we consider the case of thinning natural exponential families; this section also revisits the convolution-closed data thinning proposal of \cite{neufeld2023data} and clarifies the class of distributions that can be thinned using that approach.
 In Section~\ref{sec:general-exp}, we apply data thinning to general exponential families.
 We consider distributions outside of the exponential family in Section~\ref{sec:outside-exp-fam}.
 Section~\ref{sec:counterexamples} contains examples of distributions that \emph{cannot} be thinned using the approaches in this paper.
 Section~\ref{sec:changepoint} presents an application of data thinning to changepoint detection.
 Finally, we close with a discussion in Section~\ref{sec:discussion}; additional technical details are deferred to the supplementary materials.